New Hampshire Social Work Licensing Requirements

 3. Submit your application to the Board.

-4. Receive your CSW license from the Board.
+4. Receive your LICSW license from the Board.

 Social Work License Reciprocity in New Hampshire